 Please allow at least six weeks for the processing of immigration documents.
-We recommend applying by the third week of May.
+For the Main First Session and Cross Session, we recommend applying by the first week of April and for Main Second Session, we recommend applying by the third week of May.

-All admitted international students studying in F-1 status must attend a mandatory immigration orientation session upon arriving at Georgetown.
+All admitted international students studying in F-1 status must attend a mandatory immigration orientation session upon arriving to Georgetown.
 The date and time of this session will be announced via email.